BE Lyncis is not a Black Hole Binary: Lessons From Gaia and Hipparcos Astrometry: Conclusion

 From an $O - C$ analysis of times of maximum light over a 39-year baseline, \citet{be_lyn_2026} find that the high-amplitude $\delta$ Scuti variable star BE Lyncis is an extremely eccentric binary that hosts the nearest known dormant black hole (BH) to date.
 By analyzing available \textit{Gaia} and \textit{Hipparcos} astrometry, we refute this claim.
 We summarize our conclusions below.

 \begin{itemize} \item We predict what the observed proper motion anomaly (PMA) over the 25 year baseline between \textit{Gaia} and \textit{Hipparcos} would be were the companion really a $\gtrsim 17.5\,M_{\odot}$ BH.
-We find that the total predicted PMA ranges between $20$ mas yr$^{-1}$ and $45$ mas yr$^{-1}$ depending on the adopted value of the the longitude of the ascending node $\Omega$.
+We find that the total predicted PMA ranges between $22$ mas yr$^{-1}$ and $33$ mas yr$^{-1}$ depending on the adopted value of the the longitude of the ascending node $\Omega$.
 This is an order of magnitude larger than the observed PMA of $1.7 \pm 0.8$ mas yr$^{-1}$, ruling out the proposed model. \item We also predict the expected DR3 \texttt{RUWE} for the putative BH binary for different values of $\Omega$, finding that it ranges from $\approx 2.5$--$4.0$, much larger than the reported value of 1.073.
 This measurement is instead consistent with larger inclinations and a low-mass secondary, or a single star. \item We are unable to reproduce the dynamical constraint on the orbital inclination and companion mass reported by \citet{be_lyn_2026}, even in the case where the LTTE orbit is correct (Section~\ref{sec:inc}).
+We find that the reported orbit would lead to tidal disruption of the star for any inclination.

 \item Since photometric searches for dormant BHs in binaries are biased toward high inclinations, we remind readers of the importance of caution in interpreting photometric models that require nearly face-on inclinations and large companion masses.
 This is especially true when these results are in tension with existing astrometric measurements, since astrometric searches have the opposite inclination bias. \end{itemize}